 Does Dartmouth accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

 Dartmouth accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Dartmouth?

-No, Dartmouth is test optional, so you can choose whether to submit your test scores.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application..
+No, Dartmouth is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you should strongly consider submitting them.
+If you scored lower than a school's average,, you may want not want to include them in your application..

 How hard is it to get into Dartmouth?
 Dartmouth is a selective institution.
 The Dartmouth acceptance rate is 9%.
 This means that the institution accepts 9 out of every 100 applicants.

 Complete your profile to get your personalized, AI-calculated prediction score.